mavryk-network/taquito/website/versioned_docs/version-20.0.0/signing.md

 ## A few things to keep in mind

-The signing functionality has been implemented recently by the web wallets on Tezos and it's still very little used because it presents a major security concern.
+The signing functionality has been implemented recently by the web wallets on Mavryk and it's still very little used because it presents a major security concern.

 A fraudulent dapp could convince less tech-savvy users to sign arbitrary data and hide it as another type of operation before sending the signature to a smart contract.
 If the signature is used by the contract to allow the signer to perform certain actions, this would allow the fraudulent dapp to pose as the signer, which could be disastrous for the user.